Those of you who love local beer already know the score — it’s three.

 A number of Asheville breweries brew in old warehouse spaces, including Pisgah Brewing out at the Eastside Business Park in Black Mountain, Craggie, Green Man and Asheville Brewing in the industrial area just south of Asheville, Wedge Brewing next to the railroad tracks in the River Arts District, and most recently, Southern Appalachian Brewing in the old historic area of Hendersonville.

-Another boost for the local economy includes the beer festivals, which at last count, numbered four.
+Another boost for the local economy are the beer festivals (there are four, by last count).
 To celebrate the BeerCity USA win, the second Beer City Festival took place last Saturday, at Roger McGuire Green downtown.
 The noon to 6 p.m. celebration was slated to happen whether or not Asheville won the poll, says organizer and Barley’s Taproom owner, Jimi Rentz.
 Rentz also is the head organizer of the Brewgrass Festival.
 The festival has become so popular that ticket buyers crashed the sales server for hours when tickets recently went on sale.
 Was this a result of the Beer City poll win?
 It’s difficult to know.

 The Beer City fest primarily showcases beers and breweries from the Carolinas.
 Also, for the first time this year, the fest included the presentation of Asheville’s first Beer Master.
 The Asheville Beer Masters Tournament is a competition consisting of a series of contests on beer trivia, knowledge and passion.
 Based on the Wyncoop Brewing Beer Drinker of the Year and Philadelphia Beer Geek contests, Asheville’s take on brew nerdiness was organized by Budweiser of Asheville’s Craft Beer Manager Mary Eliza McRae (McRae also has worked for The Duck-Rabbit Brewery and Highland Brewing).
 Trevor Reis of Asheville became the first Asheville Beer Master, and he’ll spend the next year being an ambassador of sorts of the local beer scene (yes, it’s kind of like being a beer quaffing Miss America).